Kadam-Tushar/DeepFix-Lite/README.md

 </div>

 ------------------------------------------

-This is an `assignment` from one of my courses.
-In which I had to design, implement and evaluate a deep learning based solution to fix syntactic errors in C programs.
+Designed, implemented and evaluated a deep learning based solution to fix syntactic errors in C programs.
 The programs were written by students in introductory programming assignments and contain single-line errors.

 ------------------------------------------